chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

 family while zybo boards are from the zynq7 series.

 As shown on :ref:`line 9 <makefile-example>` of the example Makefile, you will also need to define the specific FPGA part number for your chip.
-To do this you need to add the following line of code to your Makefile depending on your hardware:
+To do this, you need to add the following line of code to your Makefile depending on your hardware:

 .. tabs::